HistoriaOffical/historia/historia-docs/masternode-setup.md

 > rm -rf go-ipfs/

 #### Initialize IPFS Daemon for Historia ####
-Since we will be using IPFS only for Historia, we can safely store the datastore in the .historiacore directory
+Since we will be using IPFS only for Historia, we can safely run the initialization.

 > ipfs init